-At 9 AM Mojo comes to daycare, and he is a very happy boy!
-He has been at home resting in his favorite arm chair just waiting for this moment!
+Mojo comes to daycare later, and he is a very happy boy!
 Mojo ready to play!
 One of his favorite playmates is Willow, and there she is.
 He runs up to her and presents his most elegant play bow.
-Willow is tired and opens one eye to see who is disturbing her beauty sleep.
-Willow loves Mojo, but has been playing for two hours and wants to rejuvenate herself before starting again.
+Willow is still tired and opens one eye to see who is disturbing her beauty sleep.
+Willow loves Mojo, but she has already played and wants to rest before starting again.

 Mojo decides to nudge Willow a little to initiate some play, but she has little patience for his prompting.
 Willow nips Mojo on the leg to send him a clear message.
 Mojo is unsure of the problem but sadly moves on to another playmate.
 This has not been a satisfactory encounter for either dog.

 It is not just Mojo, other dogs keep being added to the group as the day goes on and at one point there are 40 dogs in the group.
 This means no one gets a chance to rest and relax.

 This time Willow comes to Lucky Dog, after playing she taken to her own kennel to rest.
 Mojo is in the same play group as Willow, with no more than 15 dogs of same size, temperament and activity level.
 This means they come out together for the next play rotation, excited and happy to see each other.
 They play then rest.
 This routine continues all day until their moms pick them up.
 It has been a very satisfactory play event – no one is overly tired or grumpy, and Mojo did not get the confusing signal of a leg nip!